 We Must Preach the Gospel of the Kingdom

 Strictly speaking, the "gospel" is not the message itself but rather a description of the message.
-Keep in mind, we were commissioned by Jesus to proclaim the message of the Kingdom and not our own message.
-That message is described as good news for everyone who hears its message.
+Keep in mind, we were commissioned by Jesus to proclaim the message of the Kingdom and not our own--or anyone else's--message.
+That message is described as good news for everyone who hears it.
 This is why it is so important that we get it correct.

 Jesus never told us to go and simply preach a "gospel".
 There are many kinds of good news we could speak about.
-But there is only one that Jesus the Christ identified as the focus of our preaching.
+Many preach “good news” but it is not the good news of God’s Kingdom!
+There is only one gospel that Jesus the Christ identified as the focus of our preaching.
 He told us to preach the Gospel of the Kingdom.
 He even set an example for us by making this the focus of His own message.
-Now read His very first recorded message:
+Now read His very first recorded message, and the beginning of His ministry, in God’s Constitution: From that time Jesus began to preach and to say "Repent for the Kingdom is at hand".

 Remember, the good news of the Kingdom is that we can regain what Adam lost.
 We can once again assume the place of dominion authority that God intended for us from the beginning.